The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Model fitting

-The shell was multiplied in the Fourier domain by the Fourier transform of the CLEAN beam, defined as a two dimensional Gaussian function, i.e. equivalent to convolving the model with the CLEAN beam in the image domain.
-A residual fitting function was defined as the difference between the convolved shell and the source stamp.
-The function was minimised using the Python library \verb!scipy.optimize.least_squares! which enables bounded least-squares fitting.
+where $m_{ij}$ is the convolved model and $d_{ij}$ is the image data. $E_{f}$ is defined in Eq. \ref{eqn:ef} with subscripts $ij$ referring to the flux density in pixel number $i$ in R.A. and $j$ in Dec.
+The residual was minimised using the Python library \verb!scipy.optimize.least_squares! which enables bounded LS fitting.
 The minimisation was allowed to simultaneously vary the flux density, size, and position of the shell.
-The flux density was required to be $\geq3\sigma$, the size $\leq5$\,mas, and the position in R.A. and Dec. was restricted to be within $\pm1$\,mas of the stacked catalogue position listed in Table \ref{table:sourcelist}.
-The initial guess was the same for all fits: flux density 0.5\,mJy, size 0.1\,mas (1 pixel), and position as in Table \ref{table:sourcelist}.
+The flux density was required to be $>0$, the size $\leq8$\,mas, and the position in R.A. and Dec. was restricted to be within $\pm1$\,mas of the stacked catalogue position listed in Tables \ref{table:east} and \ref{table:west}.
+The initial guess was the same for all fits: flux density 0.5\,mJy, size 0.1\,mas (1 pixel), and position as in Tables \ref{table:east} and \ref{table:west}.

 Most sources were very well centred, but a few clearly resolved shells had minor offsets since the PyBDSM algorithm had found the peak at one side of the shell.
 An example of this can be seen in Fig. \ref{fig:fittingexample}.
 When the fit converged, the best-fit model was transformed to the image plane and subtracted from the working-copy of the cleaned image to simplify fitting of other nearby sources.
-Finally the best-fit parameters were saved to disk.
+The best-fit parameters were saved to disk and values for all attempted fits are available as electronic tables through the CDS as described in \ref{app:cds}.